atom/atom/docs/creating-a-package.md

     myService
 ```

-Similarly, to consume a service, specify one or more version *ranges*, each paired
+Similarly, to consume a service, specify one or more [version *ranges*][version-ranges],
-with the name of a method on the package's main module:
+each paired with the name of a method on the package's main module:

 ```json
 {